WangTairan/wangtairan.github.io/src/content/blog/From_Turing_Machines_to_the_Halting_Problem.md

 - If an algorithm runs in polynomial time on a Turing machine, it will also run in polynomial time on a RAM model—that is, on real-world devices like smartphones and computers.

-> *“Any function that can be computed algorithmically can also be computed by a Turing machine.”*
+> Any function that can be computed algorithmically can also be computed by a Turing machine.
 > — Church–Turing Thesis

 Therefore, if we prove that a problem cannot be solved by a Turing machine, then no programming language, RAM model, or even any other computing model can solve it.